Non Seasonal | Season 27 | Mundunugu's Regalia | Witch Doctor | Group | Solo | Bounties | Keys | Push | Speed | Console | HC | SSF | A-tier

 Spirit Barrage Phantasm & Pets Mechanics

-Despite all appearances, Spectres from Phantasm are treated as pets, but yet obey to very specific rules, often acting like a pet, and sometimes not, leading to several unique interactions.
+Spectres from Phantasm are treated as pets and obey to very specific rules, often acting like a pet and sometimes not, which leads to several unique interactions.

 Like other pets, Attack Speed is a separate damage multiplier for Phantasms.